macchiato-dev/ristretto/tabbed.md

       fileView.tabEl = tabEl
       return fileView
     }
-    this.contentEl = document.createElement('div')
+    this.filesEl = document.createElement('div')
-    this.contentEl.classList.add('content')
+    this.filesEl.classList.add('files')
-    this.shadowRoot.append(this.tabListEl, this.contentEl)
+    this.shadowRoot.append(this.tabListEl, this.filesEl)
   }

   connectedCallback() {